meihei3/youtube-pubsubhubbub-lambda/README.md

 # YouTube pubsubhubbub lambda

-This application receives a notification from YouTube via PubSubHubBub and runs AWS Lambda.
+This application receives notifications from YouTube via PubSubHubBub and runs AWS Lambda.

+For more information on how to use PubSubHubBub(PuSH) and how to receive notifications from YouTube, please refer to [here](https://developers.google.com/youtube/v3/guides/push_notifications).

 ## Require
 - pipenv